The Best Cuts of Raw Meat for Your Cat: A Nutritional Breakdown

 • Calcium: 300mg

-2. Rabbit Legs: A Lean, Hypoallergenic Option
+2. Rabbit Legs: Lean and Hypoallergenic

 Best meat cuts for raw diet for cats